AHartNtkn/AHartNtkn.github.io/_posts/2020-10-07-Program-Synthesis-Specification.md

 This is essentially the version of program synthesis that can be used for bootstrapping.
 A better program synthesizer is essentially one that improves fitness faster; though one which improves it by `0` is a valid improver.
 This allows the usage of a simple modified identity function as a starting point for improvement.

 Of course, the fitness function could probably be improved.
 A good thing to do would be replacing the algorithmic probability with the Levin probability, which just divides the probability of each program, `p`, by the runtime of `p`.
 This, and perhaps other modifications to punish bad performance, could be made, but the description so far is a solid starting point.

+It's also worth noting that dropping the totality condition from "is-satisfied-by" will make the meta-problem solvable.
+While it's not decidable if there exists a program meeting a specification, it is hemidecidable.
+That is, there exists a program which will find a function, if it exists.
+If it doesn't exist, then the program may run forever.
+A nice thing about the fitness function, though, is it can give us a notion of intermediate progress which can be used, for example, by a genetic algorithm or some other randomized search.

 Now all I need is an algorithm that can accept this specification...